oapl/c0ld/README.md

 I'm use Supabase to host a Postgres DB.
 Cloudflare triggers the Action in Github because Github sucks at scheduling.

+It's kind of a shit show, but hey it's mine!

+Shows the data below just because and passes into a Discord webhook.

 ## Top 10 Members (by Total Points)
 <!-- START_LEADERBOARD -->
 | Rank | Member | Total Points | 60m Gain |